victory118/RoboticsCapstone_ArTrack/README.md

 First you should implement the controller in `DiffDriveController.py` and get it to work in simulation before testing it on the robot.
 Here are some key implementation details:

 * Let the tag coordinate frame be aligned with the global coordinate frame as in the robot kinematic model diagram.
 We want to define our `goal` and `state` variables in the tag coordinate frame.
 Set `goal = np.array([0, 0])` in `process_measurements()` in `RobotControl.py`.
 This means we are defining the location of the tag as the origin. `meas` is an N x 5 list of visible tags or `None`.
 For testing purposes, we will only use one tag for this week's assignment.
 The tags are in the form (x, y, theta, id, time) with x, y being the 2D position of the marker relative to the robot and theta being the relative orientation of the marker with the respect to the robot.
 However, for the `state` we want the position of the robot with respect to the tag (or global) coordinate frame.
 Hence we need to negate `meas` to get the state: `state = -np.array(meas[0][0:3])`.
 * The X-axis of the tag points in the opposite direction of the tag image.
 Hence, the camera will only detect the tag if the image side is facing the camera in its field of view.
-In the simulation, the image side appears flat and the opposite side has the appearance of a small protruding nub.
+In the simulation, the image side of the tag appears like a nub and the positive direction of the tag X-axis points towards the flat side.
 * For simulation, the control gains $k_p = 2$, $k_a = 10$, and $k_b$ = 0 work well.
 According to the video lecture, with a single tag it's best to set $k_b=0$ to avoid paths where the rover loses the tag from its field of view.

 ### Testing the Controller